To help you choose the right solution for your business, we found and ranked the best fixed asset management software in

 It’s an unfortunate reality that many companies overpay in taxes and insurance due to ineffectively managing their fixed assets.
 Using a fixed asset software application can help your firm maximize the payoff from capital investments by clearly identifying each investment, its value, location, purchase details, depreciation method and accumulated depreciation.

-SaaS fixed asset management software solutions can cost as little as $10 per month or as much as $99 per user per month.
+Fixed asset management software can cost as anywhere from $10 to $99/month.
 One-time fees for perpetual licenses range from $295 to $6,800.
 However, there may be additional costs for user training, hardware installation, and implementation.

 Other factors to consider are how many assets you have, whether you prefer an on-premise or cloud-based management platform, or want mobile apps on Android or iOS.
 For instance, web-based FAM software can be accessed anywhere, which is favored by companies with assets spread out over multiple facilities.
-Integrations with other software, like ERP solutions, and optional add-ons with extra functionality may also increase your total price.
+Integrations with other software, like ERP solutions](/erp/), and optional add-ons with extra functionality may also increase your total price.

 QuickBooks, a popular accounting software preferred by small businesses, has some fixed asset management functionality.
 The Fixed Asset Manager (FAM) is only available in QuickBooks Desktop on the Premier Accountant, Enterprise, and Enterprise Accountant plans.
 If you have a high volume of fixed assets, you should consider a standalone asset management system instead of a QuickBooks add-on.